kwkou/815/includes/configure-ssl-web-site.md

 **Wildcard certificates** are certificates where the CN of the certificate contains a wildcard '\*' at the subdomain level.
 This allows the certificate to match a single level of subdomains for a given domain.
 For example, a wildcard certificate for **\*.contoso.com** would be valid for **www.contoso.com**, **payment.contoso.com**, and **login.contoso.com**.
 It would not be valid for **test.login.contoso.com**, as this adds an extra subdomain level.
 It would also not be valid for **contoso.com**, as this is the root domain level and not a subdomain.

-A wildcard certificate is what Microsoft provides for the \*.azurewebsites.net domain name automatically created for your web site.
+A wildcard certificate is what Microsoft provides for the \*.chinacloudsites.cn domain name automatically created for your web site.

 **subjectAltName** is an certificate extension that allows various values, or Subject Alternate Names, to be associated with a certificate.
 For the purpose of SSL certificates, this allows you to add additional DNS names that the certificate will be valid against.
 For example, a certificate using subjectAltName may have a CN of **contoso.com**, but may also have alternate names of **www.contoso.com**, **payment.contoso.com**, **test.login.contoso.com**, and even **fabrikam.com**.
 Such a certificate would be valid for all domain names specified in the Common Name and subjectAltName.